Once Was Lost

 Samara Taylor used to believe in miracles.
 She used to believe in a lot of things.
-As a pastor’s kid, it’s hard not to buy in to the idea of the perfect family, a loving God, and amazing grace.
-But lately, … Continue reading
+As a pastor’s kid, it’s hard not to buy in to the idea of the perfect family, a loving God, and amazing grace. … Continue reading

 The Lost and the Found

 September 23, 2016 (Originally published April 23, 2015)

 When six-year-old Laurel Logan was abducted, the only witness was her younger sister, Faith.
 Since then, Faith’s childhood has revolved around her sister’s disappearance—from her parents’ broken marriage and the constant media attention, to dealing with so-called friends who only ever want to talk about her missing sister.

 Now, thirteen years later, a young woman is found in the front yard of the Logans’ old house, disoriented and … Continue reading